talon-one/talang/functions.md

 ### contains(String...)Bool
     Returns wether the first argument exists in the following arguments

+### drop(Block)Block
+    Create a list containing all but the last item in the input list

 ### endsWith(String...)Bool
     Returns wether the first argument is the suffix of the following arguments